cb-geo/lem-doc/stiffness/stiffness.md

 ## Tensile failure

-* Initial tensile / compression stiffness is $$k_n$$, when the lattice fails by tension (reaches the microscopic tensile strength $$f_{st}$$), the normal stiffness is drastically reduced to zero.
+* Initial tensile / compression stiffness is $$k_n$$, when the element fails by tension (reaches the microscopic tensile strength $$f_{st}$$), the normal stiffness is drastically reduced to zero.

-* After failure, when the displacement of the broken lattices reaches zero (the original lattice length before breakage), a reduced normal compression stiffness is set as $$\gamma k_n$$.
+* After failure, when the displacement of the broken elements reaches zero (the original element length before breakage), a reduced normal compression stiffness is set as $$\gamma k_n$$.
 The tensile stiffness is still zero.

 * The shear stiffness is reduced to $$k'_s = \gamma k_s$$, with a cap of $$\gamma f_{ss}$$.